 New Events and Conversations

-Come join faculty from UW’s School of Politics, Public Affairs & International Studies in partnership with the Wallop Civic Engagement Program and experts from Wyoming and around the world to explore the varied challenges to the effective functioning of democratic systems and civic norms.
-All events are free and open to the public.
-For more information contact Dr. Jean Garrison (garrison@uwyo.edu).
+MWCEP partnered with the School of Politics, Public Affairs and International Studies and experts from across Wyoming and around the world to explore the varied challenges to the effective functioning of democratic systems and civic norms.

 On Campus Schedule of Events: